Unit 3: Scientific Machine Learning and Physics-Informed Machine Learning — an overview

 • As a comparison baseline.
 Any nonlinear surrogate should beat the POD-truncation baseline; if it doesn’t, the nonlinearity isn’t pulling its weight.

 POD’s nonlinear cousins — autoencoders, dynamic mode decomposition (DMD), Koopman operators — generalise the idea: project the dynamics onto a learned (possibly nonlinear) low-dimensional manifold, then evolve there.
-We won’t go deep into them in the workshop, but the POD picture is the right mental starting point.
+An autoencoder is the most direct generalisation: a neural network trained to reconstruct its input through a narrow bottleneck layer, so the bottleneck learns a compressed code.
+POD is exactly the linear special case — a linear encoder/decoder with a squared-error loss recovers the same subspace the leading POD modes span — and an autoencoder simply lets the encoder and decoder be nonlinear, which can capture curved low-dimensional structure that a linear basis cannot.
+See Mathematical Engineering of Deep Learning (Liquet, Moka & Nazarathy, 2024) for the autoencoder construction.
+We won’t go deep into these in the workshop, but the POD picture is the right mental starting point.

 The chain example showed slow singular-value decay for an oscillatory system.
 Now try a diffusive one, where POD shines.
 Solve the 1-D heat equation u_t = \alpha u_{xx} (\alpha = 0.01, x \in [0, 1], homogeneous Dirichlet BCs, initial condition u_0(x) = \exp(-200(x - 0.3)^2)) with simple finite differences, collect ~200 snapshots, and compute the snapshot SVD.
 How many modes capture 99% of the variance, and how does that compare to the oscillator chain?
 Bonus: plot the first three POD modes — what classical basis do they resemble, and why was that predictable from §6.2’s separation of variables (peek ahead if curious)?